Quick Search:

 On top of using MultCloud, you can manually back up Google Photos to Synology NAS as well.
 In this part, 2 traditional methods are offered for your reference.
 And you can choose the best one for yourself.

-Way 1: Download and Upload
+Way 1: Export Photos and Import Manually

-The download-and-upload method is the easiest solution to back up from Google Photos to Synology NAS.
+The download-and-upload method is the easiest solution to back up photos and videos from Google Photos to Synology NAS.
 Although the steps are simple, they are tedious.
 If you want to use this method to backup data, you need to make sure the network connection always good and stable.
 And you have to oversee the process in case some emergencies happen.

-Step 1: Log in to your Google Photos and select the photos/videos you want to backup.
+Log in to your Google Photos and select the photos/videos you want to backup.

-Step 2: Hit the 3-dots icon on the top right side to select the Download tab.
+Hit the 3-dots icon on the top right side to select the Download tab.

 Download from Google Photos